w3f/Grant-Milestone-Delivery/evaluations/tuxedoDApp_1_piewol.md

 In your dApp readme you are listing a bunch of npm commands but not ``npm install`` which should be the first command to even allow the others to run.

 When running ``npm install`` I get the following error.
 Which node version would I need to use so that this works?
+Its buildable with node 17 but fails with node 18.
+The one test that exists is failing on node 17.
+Please fix.
 ```
 npm install
 npm ERR! code ERESOLVE